cwcowellshah/who-is-smarter/README.md

 * Average letters per word
 * Average words per sentence
 * Number of different words
-* Number of words not in the top 1000 English words
+* Percent of words not in the top 1000 English words